Facts About the Aerial Application Industry

 - NAAA represents more than 1,800 members.

-- According to NAAA records, aerial application operations are located in 44 states—all but Connecticut, Hawaii, Nevada, Rhode Island, Vermont and West Virginia.
+- According to NAAA records, aerial application operations are located in 46 states—all but Alaska, New Hampshire, Rhode Island and Vermont.

 - Aerial application is often the only, or most economic, method for timely pesticide application.
 It permits large and often remote areas to be treated rapidly, far faster than any other form of application.